cairo-book/cairo-book/src/ch00-00-introduction.md

 This book caters to three main audiences, each with their own learning path:

-1. **General-Purpose Developers**: If you're interested in Cairo for its verifiable computation capabilities outside of blockchain, you'll want to focus on chapters {{#chap getting-started}}-{{#chap advanced-features}}.
+1. **General-Purpose Developers**: If you're interested in Cairo for its verifiable computation capabilities outside of blockchain, you'll want to focus on chapters {{#chap getting-started}}-{{#chap advanced-cairo-features}}.
 These chapters cover the core language features and programming concepts without diving deep into smart contract specifics.

 2. **New Smart Contract Developers**: If you're new to both Cairo and smart contracts, we recommend reading the book front to back.
 This will give you a solid foundation in both the language fundamentals and smart contract development principles.